SamerAssil/TulipEasyJsonReader/README.md

 ```Delphi
    Edit1.Text := jval.data.Address.Tel.elem1.Ext; // getting the "ext" value from the second element in "Tel" Array from Address Object :)
 ```

+# Installation
+No installation..
+Just put TulipEasyJsonReader in uses section. and ready to go.